Tingxu123522/cse15l-lab-reports/lab1_tingxu.md

 Explanation: this displays the file if it exists. ls can list directories or specific file names.

-Output Error?: No, unless the file doesn’t exist, then it's an error.
+Output Error: No, unless the file doesn’t exist, then it's an error.

 3. cat